Blah Blah Blah

 Films — Live-Action

-In The Movie version of Speed Racer, young Speed found his schoolwork turning into blah-blah-blah because it wasn't talking about car racing.
+- In Speed Racer, young Speed found his schoolwork turning into blah-blah-blah because it wasn't talking about car racing.

-Mr. Deeds features a woman responding to Winona Ryder's heartfelt apology with "All I heard was blah blah blah, I'm a dirty tramp!"
+- Mr. Deeds features a woman responding to Winona Ryder's heartfelt apology after her Heel Realization with "All I heard was blah blah blah, I'm a dirty tramp!"

-In The Movie of Nine, Guido's wife, tired of listening to his lies, interrupts him with "Blah blah blah blah blah."
+- In The Movie of 9, Guido's wife, tired of listening to his lies, interrupts him with "Blah blah blah blah blah."

-In the Lenny Bruce biopic Bruce there is a sequence in which Lenny (Dustin Hoffman) talks about oral sex to an audience and even police officers.
+- In the Lenny Bruce biopic Lenny there is a sequence in which Lenny (Dustin Hoffman) talks about oral sexnote to an audience and even police officers.
 Due to the heavy censorship issues at the time, he told the audience that all profane words would be replaced by "blah-blah".
 He then continues:

 "Excuse me sir, have you ever had your blah-blahed?
 Is that your girlfriend?
 Has she ever blahed your blah?"